Bears accustomed to eating garbage in urban areas might sometimes delay hibernation because of plentiful food sources.

 Prince George is working in partnership with the B.C.
 Conservation Office Service, the Fraser-Fort George Regional District, the Province of B.C., and the Northern Bear Awareness Society to become a designated Bear Smart community.

-The City recently introduced 300 bear-resistant garbage carts to a neighbourhood in the Hart and are looking at other ways to help make Prince George a safe Bear Smart community.
+The City introduced 300 bear-resistant garbage carts to a neighbourhood in the Hart and are looking at other ways to help make Prince George a safe Bear Smart community.

 - Set your garbage cart at the curb between